 Has your family situation changed?

-Alternatively, if you have recently gained a spouse, or if you've been through a separation, you might want to reflect on your plans for that person and what you are and aren't willing to leave to them as a beneficiary.
+Alternatively, if you have recently gained a spouse or have been through a separation, you might want to reflect on your plans for that person and what you are and aren't willing to leave to them as a beneficiary.

 Has your financial situation changed?

-If you've come into some new major assets, you'll want to ensure you have plans for them.
-Buying a house or a car for example is a step that should prompt you to update your Will so that the right people will receive those assets.
-If you've made a major investment, or if you've lost or traded away an asset, that's also a trigger point to change your Will, too.
+If you've come into some new significant assets, you'll want to ensure you have plans for them.
+Buying a house or a car, for example, is a step that should prompt you to update your Will so that the right people will receive those assets.
+If you've made a major investment or lost or traded away an asset, that's also a trigger point to change your Will.

 Finances do transform over time, and there's a need to stay up to date as much as possible, particularly if your net worth has grown.

 A change in state laws, tax rules, or just the economy-wide climate can all make sense as triggers.
 Staying ahead of the curve matters here, and it should be on your list of things to think about regularly as a part of managing your financial health and wellbeing.

 Revising a Will is not as hard as it might seem.
 First, you have to make sure that the information you want to include in it is accurate.
 Then you should take a look at the specifics of your Will.
 For example, if you are giving instructions to your children, you need to make sure that there aren't conflicts with other instructions you have given them.

 With an online Will, it becomes a much simpler process; rather than sitting back with a lawyer and rewriting it from top to bottom, you can actually update each of the parts that you need from the comfort of your home and produce a new version of the Will to sign in a matter of moments.

 Disclaimer: The content of this blog is intended to provide a general guide to the subject matter.
 This blog should not be relied upon as legal, financial, accounting or tax advice.